-- (a) Conservation: Same as discussed in the national decision document. - (b) Economics: Same as discussed in the national decision document. - (c) Aesthetics: Same as discussed in the national decision document.
+(a) Conservation: Same as discussed in the national decision document.

+(b) Economics: Same as discussed in the national decision document.

+(c) Aesthetics: Same as discussed in the national decision document.

-(d) General environmental concerns: Same as discussed in the national decision document.
-The NWP 10 Regional Condition addresses proper water depths so that all moored vessels float during all stages of tide and do not rest on the bottom.
-The use of this NWP is prohibited in and around SAV beds.
+(d) General environmental concerns: The Norfolk District's regional condition pertaining to invasive species will help reduce impacts to the environment from species that have been determined to be a nuisance.

-(e) Wetlands: In addition to the information discussed in the national decision document, impacts to wetlands should be minimal within the Norfolk District since most of the activities authorized by this NWP in the district are for structures rather than fill material.
+(e) Wetlands: In addition to the information discussed in the national decision document, impacts to wetlands are expected to be minimal within the Norfolk District.
+Regional Condition 10 requires a mitigation plan when a permanent loss of wetlands exceeds 1/10 acres of wetlands and/or 300 liner feet of waters of the U.S. Regional Condition 12 requires a mitigation plan for impacts associated with transportation projects.
+The duration of temporary impacts is addressed in Regional Condition 11 to help ensure that temporary impacts do not become more than minimal.